onlyTr3v0r/python-course/lessons/1/one.md

 clock = pygame.time.Clock()
 ```

 This first line initialises pygame by calling an `init()` *function*, and is required by every pygame program.
 Next, we create a very important variable named `screen`.
 This creates our game's window, and is where we will draw our snake, and other game components.
 We also call a pygame function to change the name of the newly created window to something appropriate - feel free to choose another name!
-On the final line of this addition we create a `clock` variable - this will be used to control the *framerate* (how fast the game re-draws its screen) of the game.
+On the final line of this addition we create a `clock` variable - this will be used to control the *framerate* (how fast the game updates & re-draws its screen) of the game.

 If you run the code now, you might see a glimpse of a window, as it is created and subsequently (and very quickly) destroyed.
-This happens because the python interpreter runs code very fast,^[5]^ so as soon as the window is created by the `set_mode`call the program ends, and the window is closed again.
+This happens because the python interpreter runs code very fast, [performance] so as soon as the window is created by the `set_mode`call the program ends, and the window is closed again.
 To fix this, add the following lines of code:

-^[5]^ ..ish

 ```python
 running = True